MatthieuAdafaly/AQMO/README.md

 # 📊 AQMO Data Analysis Notebooks

-This repository contains a set of Jupyter notebooks to process, analyze, and visualize AQMO air quality data.
+This notebook is distributed under the license: https://www.etalab.gouv.fr/licence-ouverte-open-licence/ This repository contains a set of Jupyter notebooks to process, analyze, and visualize AQMO air quality data.

 To make these notebooks work, you need to have a sub folder called 'Data' in the same folder